christophergandrud/GreenBook/README.md

 The **R** source code for the analyses, tables, and plots are in this repository's *Analysis* folder.
-To reproduce the figures and all of the
+To reproduce the figures and all of the analyses install the necessary R packages as above then:
-analyses:

-1. Change the working directories and file paths.
-You will need to  You will need to do this twice:

-    - In `Analysis/Greenbook1.R` set the working directory as appropriate on line 10.
+1. Change the working directory in `Analysis/Greenbook1.R` as appropriate on line 10.
-    - Manually change the file path on line 169:
-    `write.csv(ModelParty.evPer2, '/git_repositories/Greenbook/Paper/cache/SimQrt2.csv')`
-    in the file *Analysis/Greenbook6.R*.

 2. The source code files must be run in the sequence in which they appear in the paper.
 Start with the file called *Greenbook1.R*.
 This will load the data set